-Shipping instructions for agencies, biologists, and researchers sending teeth from within the United States, no matter the quantity.
+Shipping instructions for agencies, biologists, and researchers sending teeth for cementum age analysis from within the United States, no matter the quantity.

 How To Prepare Your Samples For Shipment

-If you are an Agency, Researcher, or Biologist, please follow the instructions on this page to find out how to send your animal teeth to Matson’s Lab for age analysis.
-Sportsmen, wildlife biologists, and researchers have been shipping teeth to Matson’s Lab for cementum age analysis since 1969, and we look forward to receiving your shipment as well!
+If you are an Agency, Researcher, or Biologist, please follow the instructions on this page to find out how to send your animal teeth to Matson’s Lab for cementum age analysis.
+Sportsmen and women, wildlife biologists, and researchers have been shipping teeth to Matson’s Lab for cementum age analysis since 1969, and we look forward to receiving your shipment as well!

 Before You Ship

-Please schedule your submissions with Matson’s Lab prior to shipping.
+When submitting more than 30 samples, please schedule your submissions for cementum aging with Matson’s Lab prior to shipping.
 If a submission is not scheduled, it may take 6-10 months after arriving at the lab to receive age results.
 Scheduling with Matson’s in advance allows us to reserve space for your order to be processed more efficiently.
 We appreciate your efforts to schedule in advance and coordinate with us as soon as possible.